Where can I get a copy of the Executive Order with the Standards of Conduct for Notaries Public?

 Seals may be purchased from stationers and tool-and-die makers.
 The Commonwealth of Massachusetts does not offer notarial seals for sale nor does the Secretary of State endorse any specific vendor.

-What are the duties at the end of the commission?
+What are the duties of a notary at the end of the commission?

 When a notary resigns or his or her commission expires or is revoked, the notary shall: (a) as soon as reasonably practicable, destroy or deface all notary seals and stamps so that they may not be used; and (b) retain the notarial journal and records for seven years after the date of expiration, resignation, or revocation.